f1redf0x/exvirion-web/content/posts/pipeline.md

 1. Back in the early days of gnome, removing the firefox app would uninstall the gui.
 I thought that removing the snap might have the same effect, So I uninstalled gnome and reinstalled it.
 Didn't work.
 2. Nuked the install and stripped more config files because I thought maybe some config file killed some key component for xorg.
 3. Read through the log file for Xorg for 45 mins and googled error messages.
 Nothing useful.
-4. Gave up and used chatgpt to no avail.
+4. Gave up and used ChatGPT to no avail.
 It didn't get close, because how could it?
 It didn't know about my bashrc file.
 5. Just logged into another tty and used startx so that I could have some kind of gui to play around in.

 # My broken dmenu script: